mymindstorm/setup-emsdk/README.md

 no-cache:
   description: "If true will not cache any downloads with tc.cacheDir."
   default: false
-store-actions-cache:
-  description: "Name of the folder emsdk cache will be copied to on sucessful run.
-This folder will go under $GITHUB_HOME (I.e. build dir)"
-  default: ''
 actions-cache-folder:
-  description: "Set to the folder where your cached emsdk-master folder is."
+  description: "Set to the folder where your cached emsdk-master folder is or where emsdk cache will be copied to on sucessful run.
+This folder will go under $GITHUB_HOME (I.e. build dir)."
   default: ''
+cache-hit:
+  description: "If true, assume that 'actions-cache-folder' containes the previously cached emsdk.
+If false (and 'actions-cache-folder' is set), the cache will be created instead."
+  default: 'false'
 ```

 See [action.yml](action.yml)